Find out about the EU’s circular economy action plan and what additional measures MEPs want to reduce waste and make products more sustainable.

 Batteries and vehicles

-MEPs are looking at proposals requiring the production and materials of all batteries on the EU market to have a low carbon footprint and respect human rights, social and ecological standards.
+MEPs agreed new rules requiring the production and materials of all batteries on the EU market to have a low carbon footprint and respect human rights, social and ecological standards.

 Construction and buildings